 The management fee is calculated at an annual rate of 2.0% of our average gross assets.
-The term "gross assets" means all assets of the Company, including cash, cash equivalents and the Company's borrowings that are used for investment purposes.
+The term "gross assets" means all assets of the Company, including cash and cash equivalents.
 The management fee is payable quarterly in arrears, and is calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters.
 All or any part of the management fee not taken as to any quarter is deferred without interest and may be taken in such other quarter as the Adviser will determine.
 The management fee for any partial month or quarter will be appropriately pro rated.